-We have done all the Disney tours that we wanted to see so the 15% off the non-discounted price of tours isn’t helpful to us.
+We’ve done all the Disney tours we’ve wanted to see so the 15% off the non-discounted price of tours isn’t helpful to us.

 I have used the 0% interest when paying for a cruise one time since I’ve had the card.

 I do value some of the perks the card offers and I end up keeping it because it has no annual fee.
 You see, keeping cards that cost you nothing can be a good thing.
 This is because one of the things that goes into determining your credit score is your average account age.
 Holding a card for a long time increases the average age of your accounts (and when getting started in this hobby, you can open several cards quickly.
 If you have a thin credit history, that average account age can drop fast).
 I’ve had this card since 2003 and have no intention of getting rid of it.

 Finally, I really do like having a Disney Credit Card.
 It’s something I think I’ve had as long as I’ve had credit.
 Now, I’m not totally thrilled of the card design I currently have (Sharon and I both have cards on the account and I picked the design with her in mind – she was a huge Tinker Bell fan at the time).
 I don’t use it much so it’s fine.
 I have a Tinker Bell card.
 I’m totally OK with that.